 LuxPad is an innovative illuminated TouchPad.
-The LuxPad is designed to be appealing to consumers and to serve as a product differentiator to our customers.
-The LuxPad can either light up the entire touchpad. light up a logo in the center of the TouchPad, or light up designated "virtual buttons" on the TouchPad, depending on the preference of the notebook designer.
+The LuxPad is designed to allow our customer's to differentiate their products.
+The LuxPad can either light up the entire touchpad, light up a logo in the center of the TouchPad, or light up designated "virtual buttons" on the TouchPad, depending on the preference of the notebook designer.